TinyVG/sdk/docs/sdk-readme.txt

       -h, --help             Prints this text.
       -o, --output <file>    The TGA file that should be written.
 Default is <input> with .tga extension.
       -g, --geometry         Specifies the output geometry of the image.
 Has the format <width>x<height>.
+          --width <width>    Specifies the output width to be <width>.
+Height will be derived via aspect ratio.
+          --height <height>  Specifies the output height to be <height>.
+Width will be derived via aspect ratio.
       -s, --super-sampling   Sets the super-sampling size for the image.
 Use 1 for no super sampling and 16 for very high quality.
       -a, --anti-alias       Sets the super-sampling size to 4.
 This is usually decent enough for most images.